-Analysis of FishCube data shows that the area of fishing effort over the West Australian coast is 171,755 km2 for the period between 2014 and 2018.
 FishCube data for the PLF was only available in a coarse 60 nm CAES block resolution.
 As such, the area of fishing effort and overlap is likely to be overestimated, as fishing is likely limited spatially to discrete locations rather than over the entire area of the 60 nm blocks.

-However, the Operational Area does not overlap with the area of 2014-2018 fishing effort.
+Analysis of FishCube data shows that the Operational Area does not overlap with the area of fishing effort for the five-year period between 2016 and 2020.
 Fishing effort is located in waters further to the south and west of the Operational Area, particularly near Dampier, Karratha, Onslow and Barrow Island.
+Fishing effort occurs between May to September each year.